 Making your economy work is one of the biggest challenges in games.
-You want to balance between what can be earned in game and what can be purchased.
-You want to support highly engaged players and those with light engagements.
+You need to balance between what can be earned in game and what can be purchased, while supporting both highly engaged players and those with light engagements.
 You want to support different store placements and sales events based on player segments.

 - Catalog - Catalogs offer an easy way to manage your game's virtual items.
 They are listings of every item that is available in your game.